-- (a) Global equities comprising equity securities and securities convertible into equities listed, or shortly to be listed, on any recognised stock exchange and includes partly paid ordinary and preference shares.
-The asset class includes large, mid and small capitalisation equities and exposures to emerging market issuers. - (b) Real Estate comprising land and premises built on land and holdings in entities that invest principally in land and premises. - (c) Fixed Interest comprising securities issued by sovereign and non-sovereign issuers and investments in various sub-sectors such as mortgage-backed and asset-backed securities and inflation linked bonds or products.
+- (a) Equities comprising equity securities and securities convertible into equities and includes partly paid ordinary and preference shares.
+The asset class includes large, mid and small capitalisation equities, emerging market and unlisted equity investments. - (b) Real Estate comprising land and premises built on land and holdings in entities that invest principally in land and premises. - (c) Fixed Interest comprising securities issued by sovereign and non-sovereign issuers and investments in various sub-sectors such as mortgage-backed and assetbacked securities and inflation linked bonds or products.
 The asset class includes government guaranteed debt securities (or guaranteed by an agency thereof) and non-sovereign debt, including deposits debentures, bonds, notes, promissory notes and other securities not convertible into equity at the issuers option. - (d) Cash and short term securities comprising New Zealand and foreign currency cash holdings, as specifically provided for in the relevant investment management. agreements for liquidity purposes or held as collateral against derivative transactions. - (e) Commodities comprising tangible products, such as metals, energy and agricultural products.

-The Fund may invest in these asset classes by way of direct ownership of the assets or through securities, including equity interests in collective investment vehicles and derivative securities, such as futures, forward contracts and options.
-The Fund's investments will generally be traded on recognised public exchanges but may be traded privately.
+The Fund may invest in these asset classes through direct ownership of the assets or through investing in collective investment vehicles that hold the assets or through derivative securities, such as futures, forward contracts and options.

+The Fund's investments may be traded on recognised public exchanges (public markets) or may be traded on private markets.

-Private market assets and securities are generally less liquid and include collective investment vehicles that hold eligible assets and securities, such as unit trusts, hedge funds and fund-of-funds that engage in active strategies trading among various asset classes and securities.
-A Multi-Asset Class investment is a diversified investment portfolio comprising a range of asset classes, including global equities, debt securities, real estate, private equity, hedge funds.
+Private market assets and securities are generally less liquid than their public market counterparts.
+They include collective investment vehicles that hold eligible assets and securities, such as unit trusts, hedge funds and fund-of-funds that engage in active strategies trading among various asset classes and securities.
+Private market assets are generally valued by appraisal.

 The selection of individual investments within the various asset classes is delegated by the Authority to professional investment managers selected for their expertise in particular investment disciplines.
-Each manager is mandated contractually to invest in a defined range of eligible investments and subject to defined limits of investment risk.
+Each manager is mandated contractually to invest in a defined range of eligible investments which may cover one or more of the asset classes above and is subject to defined limits of investment risk.